cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

         * Diffusion hypoxia is avoided by delivering 100% oxygen, which maintains an adequate PAO<sub>2</sub> as N<sub>2</sub>O is removed

 INSERT FI/FA EQUILIBRIUJM GRAPH HERE.
+* Note that N<sub>2</sub>O reaches a higher ratio faster than desflurane, despite having a lower blood:gas partition coefficient, due to the concentration effect

 Factors affecting **drug uptake from the lungs:**
 * **Blood:gas partition coefficient**